nickswalker/nickwalker.us/pages/energy-gels.md

 <figure style="max-width: 650px; margin: 0 auto 1rem auto;">
 <caffeine-calculator style="display: inline-block; background-color: rgba(0,0,0,.1); padding:1rem; border-radius: .5rem; margin: 0 auto 1rem auto;"></caffeine-calculator>
 </figure>

+### Carb loading

+You can also use this gel/drink recipe in the lead up to a big event for an easy-to-tolerate carb load.
+See [this helpful calculator](https://www.featherstonenutrition.com/carb-loading) for an idea of how many carbs and when to eat them.

 ### Ingredient Prices